Azure/kubeflow-labs/6-tfjob/README.md

     name: tensorflow
     resources:
       limits:
-        alpha.kubernetes.io/nvidia-gpu: 1
+        nvidia.com/gpu: 1
     volumeMounts:
       - name: azurefile
+        subPath: module6-ex2-gpu
-        mountPath: <MOUNT_PATH>
+        mountPath: /tmp/tensorflow
  volumes:
   - name: azurefile
     persistentVolumeClaim:
       claimName: azurefile
 ```

-Update your template from exercise 1 to mount the Azure File share into your container,and create your new job.
+Update your template from exercise 1 to mount the Azure File share into your container, and create your new job.
-Note that by default our container saves everything into `/tmp/tensorflow` so that's the value you will want to use for `MOUNT_PATH`.

 Once the container starts running, if you go to the Azure Portal, into your storage account, and browse your `tensorflow` file share, you should see something like that: